 Are Sunflowers Edible?

 Most people grow sunflowers simply for their statuesque nature and cheerful, large flowers.
-But you may also grow them to eat the seeds.
+You may also grow them to eat the seeds.
 Sunflower seeds are tasty and nutritious.
 Of course, they are also grown on a large scale to make oil, but you can even make a delicious seed butter out of sunflower seeds.

-But did you know that you can actually eat much more of the plant than just the seeds?
+Did you know that you can actually eat much more of the plant than just the seeds?
 This includes the flowers.
 You can enjoy both the buds of sunflower plants and the petals of mature blooms.
 The greens are also edible.
 Sunflower sprouts are delicate, while the older leaves can be a little tough and fibrous.

 How to Use Edible Sunflowers